CoorpAcademy/serverless-plugins/packages/serverless-offline-sqs/README.md

 ### Functions

-Ths configuration of function of the plugin follows the [serverless documentation](https://serverless.com/framework/docs/providers/aws/events/sqs/).
+The configuration of function of the plugin follows the [serverless documentation](https://serverless.com/framework/docs/providers/aws/events/sqs/).

 ```yml
 functions: